Iraq approves KRG census requests, using 1957 count in disputed areas

 Article 140 of the Iraqi constitution outlines steps to resolve jurisdictional disputes between the Iraqi federal government and the KRG over disputed areas like Kirkuk.
 The referendum, intended for completion by 2007, however, can only occur after lands have been returned to their original owners and a special census.

-The council also mandated that three employees - an Arab, Kurd, and Turkmen - will document records together to ensure transparency, and in Christian-majority areas, a Christian employee will replace the Turkmen representative.
+The council also mandated that three employees - an Arab, Kurd, and Turkmen - will document records together to ensure transparency, and in Christian-majority areas, a Christian employee will be added to the team.
 Additionally, the KRG census committee must begin training teams to conduct the census.

 The council also instructed the statistical offices of the KRG and the federal government to work alongside Iraq’s interior ministry in verifying residency records.
 Officials will cross-reference data from the 1957 census and the migration and displaced ministry with current census data to exclude immigrants from being listed as residents of disputed areas, ensuring that origins based on the 1957 census are recorded as their place of residence.